PengInGitHub/Machine_Learning_Challenge_PaiPaiDai_Creidt_Scoring/README.md

 Ranking_BBM and Ranking_DBM (Ranking_BBM­Ranking_DBM) are highly supposed
 to be misclassified by BBM (normally XGBoost) but more accurately evaluated by DBM (in  general  a  linear  model).

 8.load_train_data.py
 load_train_data plots the ranking difference of instances between BBM and DBM so as to determine  the  subsamples  for  level  two  model  fitting.

-9.run.py    ­  level_two_wrapper
+9.run.py
 On the selected samples from the last step, the model DBM_Sub is fitted, which is linear model in Level Two Model Fitting.
 This model gives more accurate evaluations on the chosen  data  than  BBM.
-10.run.py    ­  level_one_predict
+10.level_one_predict.py
-The  models  fitted  in  level_one_wrapper  are  used  to  fit  the  hold­out  test.
+The  models  fitted  in  level_one_wrapper  are  used  to  fit  the  hold out  test.
-11.run.py    ­  level_two_predict
+11.level_two_predict.py
 The  outputs  of  level_one_predict  are  used  as  inputs  to  fit  a  normal  stacking  model.

 12.local_predit_verrify_tune_final.py
 Tune optimal values of three parameters: L, intervales, the lowest ranking difference for Strategy One and Strategy Two of parameter tuning are verified respectively, based on the observed  data  for  the  unseen  data.

 13.local_predit_verrify.py
 The optimal values of parameters from the last step are tested in the hold­out data set in this step.
 Comparing BBM_Holdout, Stacking_Holdout and the model depicted above, the model  of  the  three  has  the  highest  hold­out  AUC  will  be  used  as  final  prediction  to  submit.